 All sales are final.
 We will only replace a bike if it has a non-repairable warranty issue (and only our overhauled bikes have a warranty).return to top

 We decided long ago that our shifts were hectic enough without having to answer a ringing phone.
 Please feel free to contact us via email, or even better just drop by the shop.
 If you really need a phone answer you can call our partner organization Cycle Salvation, and they are open 9-5:30 Tuesday through Friday.
 They have a phone but we don't answer it.return to top

 The main difference between the two of us is that only with re-Cycles can you fix your own bike or volunteer. re-Cycles and Cycle Salvation share workspace and resources - each organization gets bikes built, and we also sell each other's bikes.
-We can't handle warranty issues with each other's bikes, though. re-Cycles is a community-driven volunteer-run enterprise that has been around in various forms since 1997.
-We have a Board that oversees operations, and one paid staff (the Coordinator).
+(Though we understandably don't deal with any warranty issues with each other's overhauled bikes.) re-Cycles is a community-driven volunteer-driven enterprise that began in 1996.
+We have a Board consisting of volunteer staffers that oversees operations, and one paid staff (the Coordinator).
 Cycle Salvation began in 2008, and is administered by Causeway Work Centre.
 They provide employment and training for people within Causeway's mandate, and use our shop when we're not open.return to top